ubc-library-rc/IntroR/content/Concepts.md

 You can import **foreign data** into R as well.
 The beginners-friendly way is to import through the Import Dataset button under Environment on the top right pane.

 ### Practice 3
-The following screenshot shows how to import the 2016 and 2021 Censuses data of Canada about judges by race and gender from the Abacus [https://abacus.library.ubc.ca/dataset.xhtml?persistentId=hdl:11272.1/AB2/PG2NB4](https://abacus.library.ubc.ca/dataset.xhtml?persistentId=hdl:11272.1/AB2/PG2NB4).
+The following screenshot shows how to download and import the 2016 and 2021 Census data about the race and gender of judges in Canada [https://abacus.library.ubc.ca/dataset.xhtml?persistentId=hdl:11272.1/AB2/PG2NB4](https://abacus.library.ubc.ca/dataset.xhtml?persistentId=hdl:11272.1/AB2/PG2NB4).
+The dataset is retrieved from [Abacus](https://abacus.library.ubc.ca/).
 Try follow the steps to import the data into your RStudio.

 <p align="center">
 <img src="images/Download.png" width="800" />